(New bike racks being installed at EPIC and Grigg)

 Transition to Sustainability

 In 2015, we began to implement themes to progress toward sustainability.
-It started with the 2010 plan with identified 131 goals and during a review, identified 29 best practices, and which ultimately led us down a more manageable path of seven themes.
-If you will notice, our website is focused on these themes.
+It started with the 2010 plan with identified 131 goals and during a review, identified 29 best practices, and which ultimately led us down a more manageable path of seven themes: Assessing, Communicating, Designing, Developing, Operating, Purchasing, and Researching.